lwjohnst86/analyzing-cohorts-course/chapter1.md

 - Incorrect.
 Smoking is not the outcome, as it is not a disease.

 ---
-## Extract the outcome and exposures of interest from the Framingham dataset
+## Select the outcome and exposures

 ```yaml
 type: NormalExercise